Inter-city rail: Laos

-In recent years construction has started on a China-funded higher-speed railway link, the Boten–Vientiane railway, commonly referred to as the China-Laos Railway.
-A fully electrified higher-speed railway line, it is part of a long-term goal of connecting China with the rest of Southeast Asia.
+In recent years, construction has started on a China-funded higher-speed railway link, the Boten–Vientiane railway, commonly referred to as the China-Laos Railway.
+It is a fully electrified high-speed railway line, part of a long-term goal of connecting China with the rest of Southeast Asia.
 The line runs from Boten near the China-Laos border to Vientiane, the capital of Laos, using CRRC high/higher-speed EMU trains.